Working Lands

 ANNUALLY

 Share information with Audubon so we can assess our cumulative impact on forest bird conservation.
 Information we need includes the number of bird-friendly forest management plans written, number of acres included in those management plans, and the number of acres that received management that benefits birds.
-We may reach out for this information in late May or early June.
-We hope to have an easy-to-use online form for information sharing, perhaps something similar to this: Information sharing form available here.
+We will reach out for this information in April each spring, after UVA updates are due.

 EVERY OTHER YEAR